-The extent of flooding has been determined from flood mapping completed in 2000 by NRE and more recently from Tatura Floodplain Management Study (2005) and Merrigum Flood Study (2004).
+The extent of flooding has been determined from flood mapping completed in 2000 by NRE.
 The project made use of historic flood levels documented in past floods, aerial flood photography, and surface level information.
-LSIO and FO areas are based on the relative flood risk assessed for different parts of the floodplain, considering factors such as flood depth, velocity, natural storage, flood frequency and flood duration.
+LSIO, FO and UFZ areas are based on the relative flood risk assessed for different parts of the floodplain, considering factors such as flood depth, velocity, natural storage, flood frequency and flood duration.